-This is the guitar of a little boy who has been taking guitar lessons for 2 years.
+This is the guitar fretboard of a little boy who has been taking guitar lessons for 2 years.
 Looks like his guitar guru was trying to teach him chords, and the poor boy was struggling to remember how and where to put his fingers.
 The guru started probably with E minor chord because the orange color stickers seem to be the first that he carefully placed on their places.
-I am having a bit of a hard time to back engineer this innovative method, but I am sure you get the point.
+I am having a bit of a hard time back-engineering this innovative method, but I am sure you get the point.

-it is an indication that their lessons are not of a great quality.
+it is an indication that their lessons are not of great quality.
 You should try to find out what is going on.
-For example you may want to attend your kid’s guitar lesson.
+For example, you may want to attend your kid’s guitar lesson.
 Observe how the teacher teaches, do they use music notation, do they use papers at all.
-If you are not sure what to look for, you may read about of what a guitar lesson may consist of: here
+If you are not sure what to look for, you may read about what a guitar lesson may consist of: here

 The same goes if you notice letters or note names written above or below the music notes.
 It also doesn’t work, it is a waste of time and resources.
 Music is not an exception from the other subjects.
 It uses the same pedagogical tools as the other subjects do.
 The guitar is not an exception.